silentorb/marloth-story/books/fairytale/part2.md

 From behind the flood of zombies came Deadwick the goblin, furtively eyeing the chaos with growing enthusiasm.
 He had his new gun at the ready.
-Its barrel was so large it shot round the size of his fist!
-He was a little peeved that the children were so efficient in killing everyone; he had not yet had an opportunity to use it.
+Its barrel was so large it shot rounds the size of his fist!
+He was a little peeved that the children were so efficient in killing everyone; so far he had no opportunity to use it.
 But he wasn't too worried; war had a way of beating on his door.

 "Master!" said one of the zombie children.
 "Ogres have tunneled under